nettofarah/talks/tdc_2015/deploy/content.md

 # Provisioning with Chef

 - Really good tool
-- But can become very complex over time too
+- But we no longer have any Chef experts

 ---
 class: fake-middle